-General System Development (GSD) funds are used to improve programs, services, and supports for the identified initial full service populations, and for other clients consistent with MHSA target populations.
-GSD funds help counties improve programs, services, and supports for all clients and families and are used to change their service delivery systems and build transformational programs and services.
-For example, GSD services may include client and family services such as peer support, education and advocacy services, and mobile crisis teams.
+General System Development (GSD) funds are used to improve programs, services, and supports for all clients consistent with MHSA target populations.
+GSD funds help counties improve programs, services, and supports for all clients and families and counties use those funds to change their service delivery systems and build transformational programs and services.
+For example, counties may use GSD funds to include client and family services such as peer support, education and advocacy services, and mobile crisis teams.
 GSD programs also promote interagency and community collaboration and services, and develop the capacity to provide values-driven, evidence-based and promising clinical practices.
-This funding may only be used for mental health services and supports to address mental illness or emotional disturbance.
+Counties may only be use this funding for mental health services and supports to address mental illness or emotional disturbance.